City Index vs BlackBull Markets Comparison

 Who offers more research tools, City Index or BlackBull Markets?

-In terms of research and research tools City Index gives traders the following tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading.
-In comparison BlackBull Markets has the tools listed here: Autochartist, Daily Market Commentary, Stock Charts and Social Trading / Copy Trading.
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+City Index delivers the following research tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading.
+BlackBull Markets, on the other hand, provides the tools listed here: Autochartist, Daily Market Commentary, Stock Charts and Social Trading / Copy Trading